MobilePayDev/MobilePay-Subscriptions/docs/api_principles.md

  - Modification of the data type of a field (for example, array of IDs converted to array of objects)
  - Modification of throttling of requests
  - Reduction in the number of objects returned by responses

+EXAMPLES OF NON-BREAKING CHANGES
+The following types of changes do not qualify as breaking changes.
+Please note that this list is not exhaustive; these are just some examples of non-breaking changes.

+ - Addition of a new non-mandatory field
+ - Addition of a new service
+ - Deprecation of a field without removing it
+ - Change in order of fields in an object, objects in an array, and so on

 ## <a name="external_id"></a> External_id
 When utilizing callbacks, it is important that you evaluate your usage of ``external_id``, as it will be included in the request body of the refund callback, as well in the reference number and bank statement.
 External_id's are not required to be unique however this is highly recommended.
 However, if the ``external_id`` in not unique the mapping could be more cluttered on merchant side.